- Brain Tumors

 - Support Services

-If you want to explore new treatments that have not yet been approved by the FDA, there are a few options.
+If you want to explore new and novel treatments that have not yet been approved for brain tumors by the Food and Drug Administration (FDA), there are a few options to consider.

 Often, investigational medical products (those not yet approved by regulatory bodies) may be the only option for patients.
 The FDA has guidelines for how patients may still be able to gain access to investigational medical products outside of a clinical trial called “Expanded Access.”

 The FDA approves approximately 99% of Expanded Access requests that it receives.
 However, there is no guarantee that the patient’s doctor will be able to apply for expanded access from the FDA, as they first need confirmation from the manufacturer that they will provide the drug.
 It is up to the company on what their policy for expanded access will be, and they may deny requests.

 Through the 21st Century Cures Act, pharmaceutical companies must make public and easily accessible the information regarding the company’s policy for evaluating and responding to requests for expanded access (sometimes called “Compassionate Use”).
 If you do not qualify for a clinical trial, you may want to discuss this option with your doctor.